westpa/westpa/README.rst

     export WEST_PYTHON=/opt/anaconda/bin/python2.7
     ./setup.sh

 ---------------
 Getting started
 ---------------

+To define environment variables post-installation, simply source the ``westpa.sh`` script in the ``westpa`` directory from the command line or your setup scripts.

 High-level tutorials of how to use the WESTPA software are available from https://chong.chem.pitt.edu/wewiki/WESTPA_tutorials.
 Further, all WESTPA